 3. Compensation and Rewards

 The time of appraisals is one of the most hotly anticipated events by every employee of any company at the end of the year.
-It is the time when individuals are rewarded for their good performance during the past year in terms of a promotion, cash increment in their salary package, or bonuses if they were able to meet the targets set out for them.
+It is the time when individuals are rewarded for their good performance during the past year in terms of a promotion, cash increment in their salary package, or bonuses if they were able to meet the targets set in the company’s incentive program.

 That said, sales people should get compensated in a different manner as compared to employees working in other departments of the same company.
 They are offered a basic salary every month along with a certain percentage of the sales they make as commission and bonuses which are offered on a quarterly, biannual, or annual basis, depending on the company’s policies.